British Pashtuns: Culture

 A plate of lamb chapli kebab served at a restaurant in Birmingham.

 British Pashtuns belong to several tribes and speak a variety of Pashto dialects, depending on their geographical origin.
 Urdu and Dari, which are national languages in Pakistan and Afghanistan respectively, are commonly spoken as additional languages.
-They are a predominately Muslim community, traditional in outlook, and follow the cultural code known as Pashtunwali.
+They are a Muslim community, traditional in outlook, and follow the cultural code known as Pashtunwali.
 Many of them carry the surname Khan, although not all Khans are necessarily Pashtun.

 British Pashtuns remain socially active within their communities through cultural organisations such as the Pukhtoon Cultural Society, United Pashtun Society, Pak Pashtoon Association and the Pashtun Trust.
 They also maintain ties with their homeland, socially and politically.
 Political parties, including those with Pashtun nationalist leanings such as the Awami National Party and Pashtun Tahaffuz Movement, operate in the UK through their locally registered chapters.

 Restaurants and eateries serving authentic Pashtun cuisine are readily available in major cities of England.
 Popular dishes include the gosht karahi, Kabuli pulao, chapli kebab, naan bread and various kinds of barbecued tikka.
 BBC Pashto, based out of London, is the largest media service catering to the Pashtun community in Britain.

 Cricket and football are the most popular sports played among young British Pashtuns.
 Afghan-born cricketer Hamidullah Qadri has played for England at the under-19 level.